 Frequently Asked Questions

-The Settlements cover all persons who were participants, or were those participants’ respective beneficiaries entitled to benefits, in the African Methodist Episcopal Church Ministerial Retirement Annuity Plan on June 30, 2021 (“Class Member(s)”).
-According to records produced in the Lawsuit, you are a Class Member.
+The Symetra Settlement covers all persons who were participants, or were those participants’ respective beneficiaries entitled to benefits, in the African Methodist Episcopal Church Ministerial Retirement Annuity Plan on June 30, 2021 (“Settlement Class Member(s)”).
+According to records produced in the Lawsuit, you are a Settlement Class Member.

-A Court authorized this Notice because you have a right to know about a proposed settlement of a class action lawsuit, and about all of your options, before the Court decides whether to finally approve it.
-The Notice explains the Lawsuit, the Settlements, your legal rights, the benefits that are available, who is eligible to receive them, and how to get them.
-The case is captioned In re: AME Church Employee Retirement Fund Litigation, Case No. 1:22-md-03035-STA-jay, and is currently pending in the United States District Court for the Western District of Tennessee.
+A Court authorized Notice because you have a right to know about a proposed settlement of a class action lawsuit, and about all of your options, before the Court decides whether to finally approve that settlement.
+This Notice explains the Lawsuit, the Symetra Settlement, your legal rights, the benefits that are available, who is eligible to receive them, and how to get them.

-On March 24, 2025, the Court preliminarily approved the AME Settlement and the Newport Settlement and directed the parties to issue the Notice.
-The Court will hold a Fairness Hearing (also known as a final approval hearing) on June 26, 2025 at 10:00 a.m., in Courtroom 1 of the United States District Court for the Western District of Tennessee, located at James Todd Courthouse, 111 South Highland Avenue, Jackson, TN 38301.
-The Fairness Hearing may be continued to another date without further notice.
-You’re encouraged to check the website for any changes to the hearing date, time, or location.
+On April 17, 2026, the Court preliminarily approved the Symetra Settlement and directed the parties to issue this Notice.
+The Court will hold a Final Approval Hearing (also known as a “Fairness Hearing”) on August 19, 2026, at 10:00 am, in Courtroom 1 of the United States District Court for the Western District of Tennessee, located at James Todd Courthouse, 111 South Highland Avenue, Jackson, TN 38301.
+The Final Approval Hearing may be continued to another date without further notice.
+You are encouraged to check the Important Dates and Deadlines page for any changes to the hearing date, time, or location.

-The Qualified Trust is a trust account that has been established by the AME Church to operate the Legacy Fund (which is the portion of the Plan as it existed prior to the AME Church establishing a new Plan with Wespath after this Lawsuit commenced).
+The Qualified Trust is a trust account that has been established by the AME Church to hold and operate the retirement plan that existed as of June 30, 2021 (which is different than the new retirement plan with Wespath that was established after this Lawsuit commenced).
 The Qualified Trust is managed and invested by the Disciplina Group LLC, an independent professional investment company and fiduciary based in Nashville, Tennessee.

 In no event shall any Settlement Class Member be entitled to a distribution of their pro-rata share of the Net Settlement Amount prior to the transfer of the Net Settlement Amount to the Qualified Trust.

 In other words, you will not receive a check or cash payment for your pro-rata share of the Net Settlement Amount.
-Rather you will be able to take a full or partial distribution of your pro-rata share based on your individual eligibility once the Court grants final approval of the Settlements and the Net Settlement Amount is transferred to the Qualified Trust.
+Rather you will be able to take a full or partial distribution of your pro-rata share based on your individual eligibility once the Court grants final approval of the Settlement and the Net Settlement Amount is transferred to the Qualified Trust.

-If you do not want to participate in either the AME Settlement, the Newport Settlement, or both Settlements, you should exclude yourself from either or both Settlements (that is, “opt out” of the Settlement(s)).
+If you do not want to participate in the Symetra Settlement, you can exclude yourself from the Settlement (that is, “opt out” of the Settlement).

 In re: AME Church Employee Retirement Fund Litigation Settlement Administrator